|On this page|

 Stitching to points.

 Stitching to the closest position on a polyline.

 Sliding constraints are stitch or attach constraints that can slide across the surface of target geometry.
 In order to create sliding constraints, you need to use Attach to Geometry or Stitch constraints, both of which have the ability to constrain points to the closest position on a primitive.
 To enable this, turn on the Use Closest Location on Primitive checkbox on the Vellum Constraints node.
 You also need to turn on Sliding Rate, which will allow the constraint to slide along the target geometry at this rate during the simulation.
 Set the Target Group Type to Primitives, and choose your target geometry as the Target Group.

 Use Closest Location on Primitive is only available on poly lines, triangles, and quads.

 The Sliding Rate controls how quickly the sliding will occur.
 A value of 1 matches the constrained point’s velocity.
 Decreasing this value will cause it to slide slower.
 It can also be scaled by attribute at simulation time.

-There are two methods for sliding along target geoemtry: Closest Point and Traverse Polygons.
-The Sliding Method dropdown can be found on the Motion collapsable menu of Advanced tab of the Vellum Solver.
+There are two methods for sliding along target geometry: Closest Point and Traverse Polygons.
+The Sliding Method drop-down can be found on the Motion collapsible menu of Advanced tab of the Vellum Solver.